csswizardry/csswizardry.github.com/_posts/2020-04-22-real-world-effectiveness-of-brotli.md

 * with Brotli.

-FCP feels like a real-world and universal enough metric to apply to any site, because that’s what people are there for—content.
+FCP feels like a real-world and universal enough metric to apply to any site, because that’s what people are there for — content.
 Also because [Paul Calvano](https://twitter.com/paulcalvano) said so, and he’s smart: <q>Brotli tends to make FCP faster in my experience, especially when the critical CSS/JS is large.</q>

 ### Running the Tests

 Here’s a bit of a dirty secret.
-A lot of web performance case studies—not all, but a lot—aren’t based on improvements, but are often extrapolated and inferred from the opposite: slowdowns.
+A lot of web performance case studies — not all, but a lot — aren’t based on improvements, but are often extrapolated and inferred from the opposite: slowdowns.
 For example, it’s much simpler for the BBC to say that <q>they lose an [additional 10% of users](https://wpostats.com/2017/03/03/bbc-load-abandonment.html) for every